KennyPeanuts/CPOM_Flux/lab_notebook/analysis/CPOM_Flux_Ergo_Analysis.md

 ## Modified

 * 17 May 2016 - KF - adjusted the calculations of the leaf surface area to only use one surface based on Vlads recommendtion, prepped figures for SFS talk
+* 1 Nov 2016 - KF - added ANOVA analysis of the leaf and nutrient effects for the ms

 ## Import Data